cyber-science/2025/_pages/picom/callworkshops.md

 The fees will be paid to the conference, and the conference will provide workshop facilities including the meeting room, proceedings and conference attendance delegation for the Workshop/SS day.
 <br/>

-The proceedings of the IEEE PICOM 2022 workshops will be published by Conference Publishing Services and included in the proceedings of IEEE PICOM 2022.
+The proceedings of the IEEE PICom 2024 workshops will be published by Conference Publishing Services and included in the proceedings of IEEE PICom 2024.
 <br/>

 <b>Submissions</b><br/>
 A single pdf file with all the material described above should be prepared.
-Please email your proposals in PDF format as early as possible and not later than March 15, 2022, to the Workshop Chairs.
+Please email your proposals in PDF format as early as possible and not later than March 15, 2024, to the Workshop Chairs.
-Please use 'PICOM 2022 Workshop-SS Proposal' as the email subject.
+Please use 'PICom 2024 Workshop-SS Proposal' as the email subject.
 Accepted proposals should follow strictly the important dates, particularly paper notification and camera-ready dates listed below.
 <br/>

 <b>Workshop/SS Chairs:</b><br/>